erikerlandson/breakable/README.md

 ## breakable
 A lightweight library for 'break' and 'continue' in Scala for-comprehensions

+### Features
+1: Functional programming using `break` and `continue`
+1: Fully compatible with Scala's for-comprehensions, by virtue of its monadic design
+1: Results are represented as lazy computations, supporting logically infinite sequences
+1: `break` and `continue` operations take labels, allowing for easy control across multiple layers of nested looping
+1: Usable from inside for-comprehension loop bodies or with `if` clauses

 ### Use `breakable` in your project
 [![Download](https://api.bintray.com/packages/manyangled/maven/breakable/images/download.svg?version=0.1.1) ](https://bintray.com/manyangled/maven/breakable/0.1.1/link)